waihinchan/ML-Painting-Process-Predict/README.md

 ****usage****:

-1.put into ./checkpoint/color
+1. put into ./checkpoint/color
-2.run test.py
+2. run test.py
-3.check the result at ./result
+3. check the result at ./result

 pretrain model: